dbnetlink/DbNetSuiteCore/DbNetSuiteCore/Nuget/readme.md

 # DbNetSuiteCore

-**DbNetSuiteCore** is a .Net Core middleware Nuget package that can be used to add database driven web-reporting to any ASP.NET Core web application in minutes with just a few lines of code.
+**DbNetSuiteCore** is a set of ASP.Net Core application development components designed to enable the rapid development of database driven web applications. **DbNetSuiteCore** currently supports MS SQL, MySQL, MariaDB, PostgreSQL and SQLite databases.

+Simply add DbNetSuiteCore to your pipeline as follows:
 ```c#
 {
     using DbNetLink.Middleware;           // <= Add this line